AI-Hypercomputer/JetStream/README.md

-# JetStream - A throughput and memory optimized engine for LLM inference on TPU and GPU
+# JetStream - A throughput and memory optimized engine for LLM inference on TPUs

 ## About

-JetStream is a fast library for LLM inference and serving on TPU and GPU.
+JetStream is a fast library for LLM inference and serving on TPUs.

 ## Getting Started